 Addiction Warning Signs

 Addictions often have warning signs and symptoms that can help you identify if your girlfriend has a substance use disorder or not.
 While the effects of alcohol and various drugs have distinct signs of intoxication, there are also many common indicators of addictions.
-The severity of the diagnosis is dependent on the number of criteria met, with 2 to 3 signs indicating a mild substance use disorder; 4 to 5 criteria indicating a moderate substance use disorder; and 6 or more indicating a severe substance use disorder.1 These criteria include:1
+The severity of the diagnosis is dependent on the number of criteria met, with 2 to 3 signs indicating a mild substance use disorder; 4 to 5 criteria indicating a moderate substance use disorder; and 6 or more indicating a severe substance use disorder.1

 - Experiencing strong cravings or urges to use drugs or alcohol.